 4.)
 Don’t rush it.
 Emotions come and go in waves.
 The waves of grief, for example, start out as tsunamis.
 They come fast, abruptly, and without warning and, at first, we drown in them.
 It takes time for these waves to slowly spread out between attacks and even more time for them to lower in size and quantity.
 Soon enough, your loved one will come up for some air to breathe and, eventually, they will be able to predict when the waves will come and they will know how to handle them to stay above the water.
 Until then, let them ride the waves without pressure to do anything else.

-This larger conversation about the acceptance of our human experience and how actually, openly embracing lower vibrational emotions is helpful, healing, and in fact is exactly how we move towards *genuine* positivity from a grounded place.
+This larger conversation about the acceptance of our human experience and how to openly embrace lower vibration emotions is helpful, healing, and is exactly how we move towards genuine positivity from a grounded place.
+It starts with accepting all our emotions as part of our beautiful human experience.
+The next step of course is releasing the need to label emotions as good or bad.

 Chelsea interviews professionals to bring YOU today’s most updated knowledge on nutrition and wellness.